ntnu-arl/yolo_trt_ros/README.md

 ```
 $ jtop
 ```
-Press 5 to access the control tab of the Jetson.
+* Press 5 to access the control tab of the Jetson:
-Increase fan speed by pressing 'p'.
+   * Increase fan speed by pressing 'p'.
 Reduce fan speed by pressing 'm'.
-Overclock GPU by pressing 's'.
+   * Overclock GPU by pressing 's'.
-Select 'MAXN' mode by clicking on it.
+   * Select 'MAXN' mode by clicking on it.

 * These commands are found/referred in this [repo](https://github.com/rbonghi/jetson_stats/wiki/jtop)